I Advise You To Buckle UpMy Name is Garrett (just like the turbo company)

 This great individual in the picture above was my best-est friend in the whole world, his name is David Angulo.
 We met in early high school since we had a couple classes together.
 At first we just talked here and there in class since it just passed the time.
 Gradually we talked more and soon learned we had a lot in common since we both shared a great sense of humor.
 Got in trouble a few times in class together but we were always laughing when we got written up.

 We spent most of our time in our TV Productions class since we were the best in the class when it came to shooting / editing anything with photos or videos.
-While in there we would use with the equipment and make our own funny videos behind the teachers back and it was always hilarious because well, we just made it fun.
+While in there we would use the equipment and make our own funny videos behind the teachers back and it was always hilarious because well, we just made it fun.
 We got tired of not being able to use the equipment that we kept being promised we would use but it never happened since the teacher couldn’t do shit.
 Always laughing till our guts were hurting.
 Since we were the best our teacher wouldn’t really send us to the principle or anything like that because no one else could operate the equipment without supervision.
 We were having fun from sophmore to senior year in that class and I’m glad I still have a good memory of those fun times.

 Senior year we really became close and were always hanging out when we had the chance.
 Since we had our licenses and had our own rides, we went everywhere.
 Of course I was driving most of the time since we usually had other friends come along on our adventures and his was a two seater.
 Most of the time we were at the beach just relaxing and talking about everything.
-Sometimes we would just wing it and go a small roadtrip and see what we can do.
+Sometimes we would just wing it and go on a small road trip and see what we can do.
 There were even times where it would just be a night drive to nowhere, listening to music and just cruising the streets.
 Never forget those times.

 One memory I will never forget is when we decorated his car for his birthday.
 I remember it like it was yesterday.
 David had told us his friends that he wanted us to decorate his car on campus during school hours just for shits and giggles.
 So we happily delivered him the request he asked for.
 We of course got supplies that were safe on cars and didn’t do anything that we thought would damage the car.
 In the picture below you will see we signed our nicknames all over the car.
 It’s amazing how most of those signatures are from people that both David and I were friends with but over time started to just walk out of our lives.
 The wheels took the most time to do and I wish I got more pictures but as we were finishing up the assistant principle and campus police saw us on the cameras and came out to see what was going on.
 As soon as we saw them we bolted and just met up at the plaza down the street from the school.
-I remember when we texted David to meet us at the plaza when he got out of class and he was like “Alright I’ll see you there”.
+I remember when we text David to meet us at the plaza when he got out of class and he was like “Alright I’ll see you there”.
 We all started laughing because he obviously hadn’t gotten to his car yet and he called us laughing hysterically.
 All the students that were out front waiting for their rides to pick them up saw David drive through and many were taking pictures from what he was telling us.
 He arrived at the plaza and hugged all of us and said it was beautiful and he thought we weren’t going to do it or at least this good haha.
 He kept all that shit on it for the whole day driving around town and I’m sure people were like what in the hell?!

 (The school asked him if he wanted to press charges on us for damaging his car.
 He responded saying “No, I told them to do it.”….
 It baffled them)